Occupational Safety and Health

 *1 JISHA OSHMS Standards Certification: Certification bodies certify sites that comply with the JISHA OSHMS Standards certification conducted by the Japan Industrial Safety & Health Association.

-Occupational Injuries Data
+Occurrence of Occupational Injuries

-FY2019 FY2020 FY2021 FY2022 FY2023
+FY2020 FY2021 FY2022 FY2023 FY2024 Target of FY2024

 Indexes certified by external assurance.